Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 Bye
 ```

-So the purpose of talking about promises and async and await is to let you know that we will be doing to that a lot.
+So the purpose of talking about promises and async and await is to let you know that we will be doing that a lot.
 Refer to the examples of asynchronous operations listed above.

 > `async` and `await`, `try` and `catch` and `finally` are keywords.

 ## Conclusion

-At this point where we have discussed function and promises and how to handle them, I think we are about 50% equipped with the "knowledge" to manipulate data (flow).
+At this point where we have discussed functions and promises and how to handle them, I think we are about 50% equipped with the "knowledge" to manipulate data (flow).
 What is left is to become used to writing javascript code and be a competent javascript programmer.
-Get your hands dirty with javascript.
-That's the only way you will code a backend api and not feel restrained because you have the idea but don't know what to do.
+Get your hands dirty with JavaScript.
+That's the only way you will code a backend API and not feel restrained because you have the idea but don't know what to do.

-Next is to write some code and solve some problems then actually start building apis.
+Next is to write some code and solve some problems then actually start building APIs.

 ## Resource